Lesley Duce FdA, DipHE, Reg MBACP

 I offer a calm, confidential space and a broad range of experience to support you with whatever difficulties you bring in both short and long-term work.

-I work largely with a ‘person-centred’ model of counselling, which means our sessions are led by you and not directed by me, however, I may incorporate different approaches such as Cognitive Behavioural Therapy - looking at how your thoughts may affect your feelings and behaviour, or psychodynamic theory where we examine how past experiences may be influencing you in the present.
+I work with a number of humanistic models of counselling including 'person-centred', which means our sessions are led by you and not directed by me, however, I may incorporate different approaches such as cognitive behavioural work - looking at how your thoughts may affect your feelings and behaviour, or psychodynamic theory where we examine how past experiences may be influencing you in the present.
 It will all depend on what you need and want at the time.